top of page

 Wedding Guest Etiquette 101: The Do’s and Don’ts of RSVPing

-RSVPs may seem like a small detail, but when it comes to planning a wedding, they’re hugely important.
-As a wedding venue owner, I not only speak with a lot of couples, but I also follow many wedding-focused groups on social media.
-Time and time again, I’m reminded why RSVPing plays such an important role for guests.
+RSVPs may seem like a small detail, but when it comes to planning a wedding, they’re incredibly important.
+As a wedding venue owner, I not only speak with a lot of engaged couples, but I also follow numerous wedding planning groups on social media.
+Time and time again, I’m reminded why RSVP etiquette plays such a crucial role for guests.

-It’s not uncommon to see a plus-one suddenly turn into a plus-two—without the couple’s knowledge—or to hear stories of guests encouraging others to reach out and ask the couple why they didn’t receive an invitation (that was never actually sent).
+It’s not uncommon to see a plus-one suddenly turn into a plus-two—without the couple’s knowledge—or to hear stories of guests encouraging others to reach out and ask why they didn’t receive a wedding invitation (that was never actually sent).
 Let’s stop being presumptuous.
-Most venues have limited seating, and most couples are working within a carefully planned budget.
-Ignoring RSVP etiquette can lead to stressful situations and unnecessary costs.
+Most wedding venues have limited seating, and most couples are working within a carefully planned wedding budget.
+Ignoring RSVP etiquette can lead to stressful situations, unnecessary expenses, and last-minute complications for both the couple and their wedding vendors.

-So, whether you’ve recently received a wedding invite or you’re just trying to be a more thoughtful guest, here are the RSVP do’s and don’ts every wedding guest should know.
+Whether you’ve recently received a wedding invite or you’re trying to be a more thoughtful guest, here are the RSVP do’s and don’ts every wedding guest should know.

-RSVPing is one of the simplest and most respectful ways to support a couple during their wedding planning journey.
-It's about more than checking a box—it's a gesture of consideration, gratitude, and good manners.
+RSVPing to a wedding invitation is one of the simplest and most respectful ways to support a couple during their wedding planning journey.
+It's more than checking a box—it’s a gesture of consideration, gratitude, and good manners.

-So the next time you receive a wedding invitation, remember: respond quickly, follow the couple’s instructions, and never assume.
-You’ll be doing your part to help the couple have a joyful, stress-free wedding day—and that’s something worth celebrating.
+The next time you receive a wedding invitation, respond quickly, follow the couple’s instructions, and never make assumptions.
+By doing so, you’re helping the couple enjoy a joyful, stress-free wedding day—and that’s truly something to celebrate.

 Comments